Schapelle Corby: Parole

 Jail Governor, I Gusti Ngurah Wiratna, said Corby's remission had now been green-lit by Jakarta and the new date for expiry of her sentence would be 25 September 2016.
 Corby was granted parole on 7 February 2014 and released on 10 February 2014 after having served nine years in Kerobokan Prison.
-The ruling however meant that Corby had to live in Bali and follow other rules set by the correction bureau and check in with the Bali corrections bureau monthly until her final release in May 2017.
+The ruling, however, meant that Corby had to live in Bali, follow other rules set by the correction bureau, and check in with the Bali corrections bureau monthly until her final release in May 2017.

-Release from jail
+Release from prison

 Corby was released from Kerobokan Prison on 10 February 2014.
 Avoiding the packed media surrounding her, she was loaded into a prison van and taken to the prosecutor's office in Denpasar, where she was fingerprinted and had the rules of her parole explained to her.
 Corby then left the prosecutor's office in the prison van, which drove towards the Bali Correction Centre.
 After she arrived at the centre, she signed her parole and underwent final explanation of her parole.
 She was then released.
 It was believed she would stay with her sister in Kuta to serve her parole period.

 As part of her parole conditions that Corby signed in August 2013, she agreed to: